 Everyone wants to succeed.
 We want the best and achieve the highest.
 Nothing wrong with that.
 But like that young rich ruler, we can become all that we can be and still lose everything if God is not in the picture.
 Jesus said, “What does it profit a man to gain the whole world and lose his soul?”.

 SuperDifferent is about raising the bar of one’s pursuit of God.
 It is about going further than most who wouldn’t.
 It is not settling down for mediocrity, hypocrisy, status-quo, false humility and religiosity.

 It is not about feeling special, superior or trying to prove something.
 It is about the choices we make now knowing that one day we will stand before God and give an account of our lives to Him.
 It is about being the best version of ourselves without forfeiting a God-centered life.

 How far are we willing to pursue and experience God in a way different from our religious traditions?
-Do you have the guts and the courage to break away from the norm to pursue God?
-Are you afraid of what people are going say?
-Are you going to choose the sin you love more than God?
+Do we have the guts and the courage to break away from the norm to pursue God?
+Are we afraid of what people are going say?

 Measuring success from God’s vantage point

 SuperDifferent is about measuring success from God’s vantage point.
 It is a call to move forward with a better perspective on life.

 We may be stuck with religion and not know God as a Friend and a Father but the truth is, that He created us intentionally, lovingly and with a definite purpose.

 And no matter what circumstances we were born into, God has deposited the seeds of potential to fulfill that purpose.
 But our choices in life will determine to what extent these seeds of potential will bear fruit as intended by God.